| | | | | | | | | | |

 Cut in slices and enjoy your amazing pizza!

 Have fun making your pizza.
 We have had parties (adults and kids) where everyone gets a pre-cooked pizza crust and then adds the toppings they like.
 People can then share or eat their own.
-You can even make kid-size crusts by dividing the dough in fourths.
+You can even make kid-size crusts by dividing the dough into fourths.

 Enjoy!